-At 5 p.m. that evening, or the next, take the 29-passenger Danny J Ferry ($41) across the bay to Halibut Cove and sample another delicious dinner at The Saltry Restaurant before making the return trip at 9 p.m.
-This is more fine dining on locally grown or caught food.
+At 5 p.m. that evening, or the next day, take the 29-passenger Danny J Ferry ($41) across the bay to Halibut Cove and sample another delicious dinner at The Saltry Restaurant before making the return trip at 9 p.m.
+Expect fine dining on locally grown or caught food.
 Coastal Living website author Ann Hood called it “the best meal of my life.

 “I have only four brief hours to eat halibut ceviche and oysters and shrimp poke, to wash it down with a Kung Fu Girl Riesling or King Estate Pinot Gris. ...
 There is no place in the world with food this artful, this good, with this view.
 As I board the Danny J, full and happy and clutching my jar of pickled salmon, I know one thing for sure.
 I will do it again someday.”